On Breathing: The Importance of Proper Breathing When Exercising

-- Take a deep breath in slowly through your nose.
-Feel the air go deep, towards your lower belly.
+- Breathe in deeply and slowly through your nose.
+Feel the air go towards your lower belly.
 Your right hand should remain still, but you should feel your left hand rise as you inhale.

 - Tighten your abdominal muscles.
 As you exhale through your lips, let your abdominal muscles fall inward.
 Your left hand below your rib cage should move back to its original position once you fully exhale.

 The Valsalva maneuver is a breathing technique that helps to slow your heart.
-It relaxes your heart’s electrical system and is especially helpful when your heart is beating too quickly.
-The Valsalva maneuver is also a popular breathing technique for weightlifting.
+It relaxes your heart’s electrical system and is especially helpful when your heart is beating too quickly, making it a popular breathing technique for weightlifting and powerlifting.

 - Take a deep breath and hold it.

 - Close your mouth.